apalbright/thelittledataset/content/post/bada-data.md

 - Since BADA's internal data is not public, I'm not sharing the raw data online.
 Hopefully the code is useful even without the raw data it calls!
 - [Here](https://rpubs.com/apalbright/covid-time-series-bada) is my R notebook for this post, which shows different ways of visualizing the same drop in registrations (same story, different method of summarizing the data).
 - [Here](https://github.com/apalbright/bada-time-series) is my Github repo for this project.

+[^1]: For more on this decision, you can read [Dr. Harris Masket's blog post](https://bayareadisc.org/p/covid-timeout-with-dr-harris) about being safe and not playing ultimate.

+[^2]: Seriously this boy is looking at way more graphs than before.
+In all seriousness, this is a thing beyond just Jesse.
+Check out how Datawrapper visualization views went up with COVID [here](https://blog.datawrapper.de/coronavirus-data-visualization-effect-datawrapper/).

+[^3]: While I made the original version of these graphs in June for [this BADA blog post](https://bayareadisc.org/p/thanks-for-supporting-your-team), I didn't get to writing this up until now.
+The good news on the delay is that now there are many more months of data to visualize.

+[^4]: They even use a similar color palette across years!
+I mean, it definitely makes sense to group the non-2020 years together as colors and highlight 2020 with a distinct color (orange-red for both of us).

+[^5]: Unsurprisingly, during COVID-19, many those X's have often been pretty strikingly large.

+[^6]: As you scroll down, they later break this out by state for a "spaghetti" style plot.

+[^7]: They don't like the fixed effects lingo.
+Fair -- it is used imprecisely sometimes no doubt.